MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 ---

-# Deploy a Kubernetes cluster with the AKS engine on Azure Stack Hub
+# Deploy a Kubernetes cluster with the AKS Engine on Azure Stack Hub

-You can deploy a Kubernetes cluster on Azure Stack Hub from a client VM running the AKS engine.
+You can deploy a Kubernetes cluster on Azure Stack Hub from a client VM running the AKS Engine.
 In this article, we look at writing a cluster specification, deploying a cluster with the `apimodel.json` file, and checking your cluster by deploying MySQL with Helm.

 ## Define a cluster specification

 You can specify a cluster specification in a document file using the JSON format called the [API model](https://github.com/Azure/aks-engine/blob/master/docs/topics/architecture.md#architecture-diagram).
-The AKS engine uses a cluster specification in the API model to create your cluster.
+The AKS Engine uses a cluster specification in the API model to create your cluster.

 ### Update the API model

 This section looks at creating an API model for your cluster.

 1. Start by using an Azure Stack Hub [example](https://github.com/Azure/aks-engine/tree/master/examples/azure-stack) API Model file and make a local copy for your deployment.
-From the machine, you installed AKS engine, run:
+From the machine, you installed AKS Engine, run:

     ```bash
     curl -o kubernetes-azurestack.json https://raw.githubusercontent.com/Azure/aks-engine/master/examples/azure-stack/kubernetes-azurestack.json